cdeccio/byu-cs324-w2025/01c-hw-remote/README.md

 Using the guidance from the
-[remote access information page](../REMOTE_ACCESS.md), follow the instructions to "get on to the CS network", but do *not* log on to a CS lab machine (unless you do not have a personal computer).
+[remote access information page](../REMOTE_ACCESS.md), follow the instructions to "get on to the CS network", but do *not* log on to a CS lab machine.

-From a terminal on your own computer (or a CS lab machine, in the case you do not have a personal computer) open a terminal from which you will run the commands specified.
+From a terminal on your own computer, open a terminal from which you will run the commands specified.

+(If you do not have a personal computer, you may log on to a CS lab machine and perform these exercises.)

  1. Copy `hello.c` to one of the BYU CS lab machines using `scp`: